danilocgsilva/programming-knowledge/exercises.md

 ## Very basic

+1. Write a loop that prints `hello` ten times.

+## Problems solved by the basics

 1. Write a program that prints every number from 0 to 1 that has a single digit after the decimal place (that is, 0.1, 0.2 and so on).

 2. Writes a program that receives a numeric argument and checks its value.
 If the value is greater than the 17, them prints "`Currently, is in adulthood and can take on responsabilities`".
 Otherwise, prints "`Depends upon adult, not allowed to take serious chooses`".
 Or something like that.